joe307bad/points/Native.Points/README.md

 - [ ] Deploy to Android
 - [ ] Deploy to iOS and Expo

-### Post Beta ToDos
+### Post Beta ToDos:
-- [ ] Node Script to check for existing achievements and add if necessary
+- [ ] Endpoint accessible by admins to check for existing achievements and add if necessary
+    - Download photos and save to jbhs-scripts projects
+    - Transcribe all achievements on bachlr to json file
+    - Alter points playbook to copy up json file and photos and run endpoint
+- [ ] Flow to approve users instead of automatially granting access
 - [ ] Manage Categories
 - [ ] Manage Achievements
 - [ ] Approve all functionality